Sequoyah Nuclear Plant

-The Sequoyah Nuclear Plant is a nuclear power plant located on 525 acre located 7 mi east of Soddy-Daisy, Tennessee, and 20 mi north of Chattanooga, abutting Chickamauga Lake, on the Tennessee River.
+The Sequoyah Nuclear Plant is a nuclear power plant located on 525 acre located 7 mi east of Soddy-Daisy, Tennessee, and 20 mi north of Chattanooga, abutting Chickamauga Lake on the Tennessee River.
 The facility is owned and operated by the Tennessee Valley Authority (TVA).

 The plant has two Westinghouse pressurized water reactors.
 Sequoyah units 1 & 2, as well as their sister plant at Watts Bar, both have ice condenser containment systems.
 In case of a large loss-of-coolant accident, steam generated by the leak is directed toward borated ice which helps condense the steam creating a lower pressure, allowing for a smaller containment building.

 Description

 Sequoyah's two units have a winter net dependable capacity of 2,440 megawatts, making Sequoyah the most productive of TVA's three nuclear plants.
-Sequoyah is the second-most powerful power plant in Tennessee, second only to the Cumberland Fossil Plant northwest of Nashville, but actually generates more power.
-Following the restart of Brown's Ferry Unit 1, that plant again became most productive at 3,440 MW.
+Sequoyah is the second-most powerful power plant in Tennessee, after the Cumberland Fossil Plant northwest of Nashville, but actually generates more power.
+Following the restart of Brown's Ferry Unit 1, that plant became TVAs most productive at 3,440 MW.

 TVA constructed dry cask storage facilities at Sequoyah and purchased special storage containers for the purpose of storing spent nuclear fuel.
 The storage facilities have been approved by the NRC.

 History

 Construction began on Sequoyah on May 27, 1970.
 Unit 1 was licensed by the NRC on September 17, 1980, and commercial operation began on July 1, 1981.
-Unit 2 was licensed on September 15, 1981 and began operation on June 1, 1982.
+Unit 2 was licensed on September 15, 1981, and began operation on June 1, 1982.
 Sequoyah was the first new nuclear plant licensed after the Three Mile Island accident.

 On August 22, 1985, Sequoyah was shut down due to safety concerns.
 An independent contractor hired to analyze the safety systems of the plant had found that TVA lacked documentation proving that all of the plant's safety systems would function properly in the event of an emergency.
 Brown's Ferry, TVA's only other operating nuclear plant at the time, had been shut down in March 1985, due to safety concerns about a fire ten years earlier, and during this time, TVA was without nuclear power completely.

 On March 22, 1988, TVA was authorized by the NRC to restart both Sequoyah units.
 Both reactors returned to service later that year.

 The operating license of Sequoyah's Unit 1 was originally set to expire in 2020, and Unit 2's operating license in 2021.
 In 2015, the NRC renewed the operating license for both units for an additional 20 years.
 TVA's Sequoyah operating license was modified in September 2002 to allow TVA to irradiate tritium-producing burnable absorber rods at Sequoyah for the U.S. Department of Energy.
 The process of irradiating tritium-producing rods produces tritium, which is used in nuclear weapons and for various forms of research into nuclear fusion for commercial power production.
 TVA began irradiating tritium-producing rods at its Watts Bar Nuclear Plant in 2003.
 As of February 2007, TVA had no plans to produce tritium at Sequoyah.